naggie/dstask/README.md

 [taskwarrior](https://taskwarrior.org/) but uses git to synchronise instead of a proprietary protocol.

-Dstask is mature enough for daily use.
-I use dstask dozens of times a day, synchronised across 4 computers.

 Features:

  * Powerful context system (automatically applies filter/tags to queries and new tasks)